hyprwm/hyprland-wiki/content/configuring/code-snippets.md

 ### Config versioning

-Some updates add breaking changes, which can be anticipated by looking at the hyprland version.
+Some updates add breaking changes, which can be anticipated by looking at the Hyprland version.

 You can make your configs conditional using `hl.version()`, e.g.: